MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **unseen_count** - how many notifications in the current view have not been seen before *(not always collected)*

-#### Office.Android.AdInfraEvent

-This event is triggered when an ad request is sent, and a response is received from the ad network.
-This event does not collect any user related data from the online platform.
-This data is logged to understand:
-- Type of ads sent by the ad network
-- Error messages sent by the ad network (request failed)
-- No-response events from the ad network

-The following fields are collected:

-- **Data_AuctionId** - Unique ID sent by Ad network to map a sell transaction to a specific ad response

-- **Data_Operation_Metadata** - Additional information regarding the ad related operation performed by the ad infra

-- **Data_Operation_Result** - The result of the ad related operation performed by the ad infra

-- **Data_Operation_Type** - The kind of ad related operation performed by the ad infra

-- **Data_PlacementId** - Unique identifier used by Ad network service to associate an ad to a surface

 #### Office.Android.DocsUI.FileOperations.OpenDocumentMeasurements

 This event is collected for Office applications running under Android platform and records when a file open operation takes place.
 The event helps in keeping the file open operation secure, up- to- date and performing properly.
 The goal of collecting this data is to continuously improve the file open performance.